NNPDF/pinecards/README.md

 * The *launch* file (compulsory).
 This is a `.txt` file containing the instructions to run the relevant process, including any values of the relevant physical parameters.
+For details about the parameters that can be modified, please see the `Template/NLO/Cards/run_card.dat` file in Madgraph/MC@NLO.

 * The *analysis* file(s) (compulsory).
 These are one or more `.f` files containing the instructions for the kinematic analysis in the `HwU` format.
   Because of memory issues, one needs to wirte one different file for each kinematic bin so far.
-Examples on how to do so can be found in the 'Template/NLO/FixedOrderAnalysis/` folder of Madgraph/MC@NLO.
+Examples on how to do so can be found in the `Template/NLO/FixedOrderAnalysis/` folder of Madgraph/MC@NLO.

 * The patch(es) file(s) (optional).
 These are one or more `.f` files containing any patches to the default Madgraph/MC@NLO.
 For instance should